eshanama18/Hackathon/README.md

 - Features to be completed:
     - Short, overall description of the Hackathon
-    - Finish descriptions of workshops
-    - Answers to the FAQs
     - Registration information
     - Specific information for mentors and volunteers
     - Fix margins and padding
+    - Student Sign Up button should be a different color from the others
+    - Swap the order of the workshops and sponsors
+    - Make the nav bar opaque
 - Time needed to make changes:
     - Two classes
 - Help needed to make changes: